EOxServer/eoxserver/docs/sphinx/en/rfc/rfc19.rst

 Voting History
 --------------

-:Motion: Adopted on 2013-05-15 with +1 from Stephan Meißl, Fabian Schindler and Martin Paces
+:Motion: Adopted on 2013-05-15 with +1 from Stephan Meißl, Fabian Schindler,
+         and Martin Paces

 Traceability